 Saola Animate is a cross-platform application (Windows and MacOS) for HTML5 animations and interactive web content.
 It is a great tool for creating CSS-based animations with a rich visual editor, friendly to those new to the world of HTML5 animation.
 But don’t get me wrong, the tool can still please those demanding users who expect a more fully-featured development environment.

-Saola Animate is priced at $39 per year or $99 for lifetime license.
+Saola Animate license cost is $59 perpetual and $49 per year.
 At that price, definitely you get your money’s worth.
 It also offers a 30-day trial will all the features, so you can download and check out the tool for free.

 Saola Animate Version 1.0.1 full reviews 2017